-- Before working on equipment, make sure machinery is turned off and in park or neutral with the parking brake engaged.
+- Before working on equipment, make sure the machine is turned off and in park or neutral with the parking brake engaged.
 The process of un-plugging crop material from a combine or baler can be especially dangerous if the power unit is running.1

-- The front loader and any other accessories on a tractor, as well as combine headers, should be lowered to the ground.
+- The front loader and any other raised implements on a tractor, as well as combine headers, should be lowered to the ground prior to performing maintenance.

-- Wait a few minutes after turning off farm equipment to make sure all parts have completely stopped moving.
+- Wait several minutes after turning off farm equipment to make sure all parts have completely stopped moving.

 - Always refer to the manufacturer’s manual before performing any maintenance.

 - Avoid entering the bin when possible.
-A long pole can be used to break up crusted grain, instead of having a worker enter the bin.
+Instead of having a worker enter a bin to break up crusted grain, a long pole can be used.
 Grain that has crusted can cover open spaces, which will likely not support the weight of a person.